Christilut/node-modern-boilerplate/README.md

 graphql edit needs test:watch restart to see change (or just use test)

 updating boilerplate? keep boilerplate repo as `boilerplate` git remote and pull & merge to update

+explain how models, graphql, folder structure works

+explain about parallel tests and in-mem db

+explain public routes and how graphql is auth only

+explain email templates

+explain forest admin

+explain env

+explain cli

+quickstart/setup guide (should work out of the box though)

+troubleshooting?

+add contributing

 ## Getting Started